jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-03b.md

 Cons | It has no control to prevent this moblization from being unproductive | Its conditions require administration which requires a big expense | Few people are eligible

 ## Pointization Solution

 Supereconomics introduces the concept of pointization or the conversion of economic value into points which are pegged to grains.
+This is part of a commodity-based resource mechanism mentioned in Chapter 2c.

 These points are created whenever there is an agreement by two parties.

 For example, John can give his harvest of 1 kilogram of potatoes to Martha in exchange for 2 points (assuming that 1 kilogram of potatoes is worth 2 kilograms of wheat).
 - John will then have a right to claim those 2 points as whatever Martha is producing.